Jessie219-web/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_T1000_Tracker/User_Guide/BC01_Indoor_Bluetooth_Beacon.md

 ---
 description: SenseCAP_Tracker_T1000-A/B_Bluetooth_Beacon
-title: E5 Bluetooth Beacon
+title: BC01 Indoor Bluetooth Beacon
 keywords:
 - BLE
 - Positioning
 image: https://files.seeedstudio.com/wiki/wiki-platform/S-tempor.png
 slug: /bluetooth_beacon_for_SenseCAP_Traker
 last_update:
-  date: 10/19/2023
+  date: 05/29/2025
-  author: Jessie
+  author: Zeke
 ---

 A BLE (Bluetooth Low Energy) Location Beacon is a small wireless device that transmits Bluetooth signals at regular intervals.
 These signals can be detected by Bluetooth-enabled devices, such as SenseCAP T1000 Tracker, allowing them to determine their proximity to the beacon， building a location-based solution for indoor positioning, asset tracking and other applications.